google-deepmind/lab/docs/users/build.md

            python3-numpy python3-pil
      ```

+     To build a [PIP package](../../python/pip_package/README.md), also install
+     `python3-setuptools python-setuptools python3-wheel python-wheel`.
+To use
+     it, install `python3-pip python-pip`, and also `python3-virtualenv
+     python-virtualenv` to use virtualenv.

    * On Red Hat Enterprise Linux Server:

      Tested on release 7.6 (Maipo).
 This should also work on Centos 7, and with